What is a ‘clean break’ following divorce?

 Get help agreeing through our negotiation sessions.

-Importantly, even if you don’t have any assets when you separate, a clean break order will make sure that your ex can’t claim against you in the future.
-Without a clean break, in theory, your ex could make a claim on any income, bonuses, or post-divorce assets such as future pensions, windfalls or inheritances.
+Even if you don’t have any assets or finances to divide, a clean break order will make sure that your ex can’t make claims against you in the future.
+Without a clean break order your ex could make a claim on any income, bonuses, or post-divorce assets such as future pensions, windfalls, or inheritances.
+This can include anything from large lottery wins to (in rare but possible) cases where your business has taken off and your ex makes a claim.

 Summary:

-The key difference between a clean break order and a full consent order are;
+The key differences between a clean break order and a full consent order are;

 FAQs